This post may contain affiliate links. Read the full disclosure here.

 The protein shakes offer the extra protein your body will need to heal and repair after birth, as well as make milk.
 If protein shakes aren’t your thing, add extra protein into your diet leading up to birth.
 Protein is the building block for new cells and repairing, so it is great to have extra!

 Fourth, Brewer’s Yeast!

-This stuff is in all the lactation recipes I create, as well as others.
-It really does help boost your supply, and it is super important to have on hand if you need to make some overnight lactation oats or cookies.
-Most of the recipes call for 1 tsp or so of the brewer’s yeast, so having it ready to go is a good idea.
+This stuff was in all the lactation recipes I created before I had Milk Dust.
+Milk Dust is a much tastier option, but Brewer’s Yeast can be a very strong product.
+It really does help boost your supply, and it is super important to have it on hand if you need to make some overnight lactation oats or cookies.
+Most of the recipes call for 1 tsp or so of brewer’s yeast, so having it ready to go is a good idea.

 This is only to be done if you know you are safe to go into labor because it can also stimulate labor!
 By stimulating your breasts, you can help get the blood flowing and encourage your milk supply before the baby actually gets to them.
 You can do this with a massager, or actually start pumping.
 I used a massage tool, which was easy while watching tv, cleaning, and doing all the things I normally do.

 These are 5 things that will set you up for success in your breastfeeding journey once the baby arrives.